 ABOUT HALES FRANCISCAN HIGH SCHOOL:

-Mayor Richard J. Daley and Msgr.
-William McManus laid the school’s cornerstone at the school on September 8, 1961 and Hales Franciscan opened to young men in 1962.
+Mayor Richard J. Daley and Monsignor William McManus laid the cornerstone at the dedication of the school on September 8, 1961 and Hales Franciscan opened to young men in September 1962.

 The Hales Franciscan model has successfully graduated 53 senior classes comprised of over 3,000 students.
 Several former school administrators and instructors trained to use our model have gone on to receive national recognition for their work in educating thousands of additional young African-American male students.
 In addition, our model has inspired them and others to open all-male urban charter and public schools around the country.